The internship has been characterized as a year-long interview and has led to Connecticut teaching jobs for our candidates for over 25 years.

-Intern Role in the School: The intern candidate will discuss his/her role in the school in the application interview and will comprise instructional assistance under the aegis of a school administrator for such tasks as:
+The intern candidate will provide instructional assistance under the support of a school administrator for such tasks as:

 - Substitute teaching